belarbi2733/wirepius-radarr-sonarr/README.md

 ## 💬 What is this?
 - **WirePiUS** is a combination of WireGuard, Pi-Hole, Unbound, and Stubby for secure VPN and DoT (DNS over TLS) in a docker-compose project
-- **RaSoPle** is a combination of Radarr, Sonarr, Lidarr, Jackett, flaresolverr, rdt-client, Plex in a one docker-compose project.
+- **RaSoPle** is a combination of Radarr, Sonarr, Lidarr, Jackett, flaresolverr, rdt-client, Plex, Emby or Jellyfin in a one docker-compose project.

 With the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole), first DNS caching with additional privacy options (via Unbound) and second DoT (DNS over TLS) within Stubby.